keefm6776/cookery-website/README.md

 cuisines with each other.
 Each recipe will be categorised by cuisine, difficulty and principle ingredient.
 Each of these categories will be predermined from a MongoDB collection, so that they can be filtered on effectively.

+## User Stories

+Before Starting, I started to create some user stories:

+	1. As a User I want to be able to add my recipes for others to enjoy, and edit them as required.
+	2. As a User I want to be able to delete any unwanted recipes.
+	3. As a User I want to be able to view the recipes that are on the site.
+	2. As a User I want to be able to look for a recipe based on a main ingredient, which I have at my disposal.
+	3. AS a User I want to be able to look for a recipe based on a cuisine type, which I happen to fancy that day.
+	4. As a User I want to be able to look for a recipe based on how diffcult it is, to make sure I am able to complete it.

+## Database Design

+Before starting this project, I researched various Recipe website that are on the web, as mentioned in Credits -> Content, Below.
+I then set about drawing up a database schema.
+Initially I worked on a SQL based project, but realised that this project would work better for the user as a documnet store, in MongoDB.
+My initial designs are included in the Database Design
+Directory.

 ## UX

 As part of the development process I mocked up wireframes of my recipe site before starting: